hydro

 Example

-(static) ETBlaneyCriddle(params) → {Array.<Number>}
+(static) ETBlaneyCriddle(params, args, data) → {Array.<Number>}

-Calculates evapotranspiration using the Blaney-Criddle method Reference: https://legacy.azdeq.gov/environ/water/permits/download/blaney.pdf
+Calculates evapotranspiration using the Blaney-Criddle method.
+Reference: https://legacy.azdeq.gov/environ/water/permits/download/blaney.pdf

 Parameters: